Museum

 The Quentin Blake Centre for Illustration focuses on 2D visual storytelling, from adverts to animation, picture books to political cartoons, scientific drawings to fashion design.

-Originally exhibitions were organised for existing galleries, but in 2014 House of Illustration opened its own permanent space in King's Cross.
+Between 2014 and 2020, the centre ran the House of Illustration in King's Cross.
 Through its diverse programme, the gallery showed work spanning the full spectrum of illustration, representing both established and emerging artists.

 Visitor information